mamathew98/code2gether/README.md

 npm start
 ```

-5) Open a Browser and go to `http://localhost:3000/`

-6) Go to `/PeerServer` and run npm install and wait for dependecies to get installed
+5) Go to `/PeerServer` and run npm install and wait for dependecies to get installed

 ```
 cd /PeerServer
 npm install
 ```

-7)Make sure Your 9000 port on device is available and run `npm install` in `/PeerServer` directoy
+6)Make sure Your 9000 port on device is available and run `npm install` in `/PeerServer` directoy

 ```
 npm start
 ```

+7) Open a Browser and go to `http://localhost:3000/`

-6) Vola!
+8) Vola!
 Now you can register and make a project and share its link with others so you can collaborate on the project together

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.